 Stability in the Midst of Change

-Working with the Positive Paradigm of Change gives the thoughtful person a realistic perspective on what changes and what doesn’t, of what to depend on and what not.
+Working with the Quantum Paradigm of Change gives the thoughtful person a realistic perspective on what changes and what doesn’t, of what to depend on and what not.
 The eternal center, deeper than change, is impervious to time.
 It’s changeless.

 In stark contrast, on the surface, natural elements are continuously combining, separating and recombining.
 Matter is continuously composing and decomposing.
 Human organizations are inherently unstable.